 A: Start with a detailed estimate and standardized job codes so every cost can be tracked to the right place.

-Q: When should we move off spreadsheets?
+Q: When should we move off spreadsheets and what tools help most?

 Ready to Build Your Own Tools for Free?